-When we do feel like we need it, we buy insurance from World Nomads or SafetyWing.
-They’re both trusted travel medical insurance providers used by many long-term travelers.
-Check out my article on why we buy travel insurance for more information.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+When we do feel like we need it, we buy insurance from SafetyWing.
+They’re a popular travel insurance company used by many long-term travelers.
+Click on the link to get a free quote from SafetyWing.

 6. Bring the Right Power Adapter